Article

 Some of the main types of underwriting lenders perform include:

-- Mortgage underwriting: With mortgage or home loans, the underwriter dives into the applicant’s finances, looking at their credit score, credit and income history, employment situation, and other details to assess the financial risks and rewards of approving the application.
+• Mortgage underwriting: With mortgage or home loans, the mortgage underwriter is the professional responsible for evaluating the applicant’s finances, looking at their credit score, credit and income history, employment situation, and other details to assess the financial risks and rewards of approving the application.
 Refinancing a mortgage loan also requires underwriting.

-- Auto Loan Underwriting: For auto loans, lenders evaluate the borrower's credit history, income, employment status, and the value of the vehicle being financed.
+• Auto Loan Underwriting: For auto loans, lenders evaluate the borrower’s credit history, income, employment status, and the value of the vehicle being financed.
+Car loans are assessed based on credit history and are a key part of creditworthiness assessment for both auto financing and broader loan applications.

-- Personal Loan Underwriting: Personal loans are typically unsecured, so lenders heavily rely on the borrower's credit history, income, and debt-to-income ratio to assess risk.
+• Personal Loan Underwriting: Personal loans are typically unsecured, so lenders heavily rely on the borrower’s credit history, income, and debt-to-income ratio to assess risk.
+Underwriters review open accounts and payment history as part of the credit evaluation process.

-- Credit Card Underwriting: Credit card issuers use a combination of credit history, income, and other factors to determine credit limits and interest rates for cardholders.
+• Credit Card Underwriting: Credit card issuers use a combination of credit history, income, and other factors to determine credit limits and interest rates for cardholders.
+Along with other credit products like mortgages, auto loans, and student loans, credit card issuers use credit reports to assess borrower risk.
+Underwriters also review open accounts and payment history as part of the credit evaluation process.

-- Insurance Underwriting: In the insurance industry, underwriters evaluate risks associated with insuring individuals, businesses, or assets.
+• Insurance Underwriting: In the insurance industry, underwriters evaluate risks associated with insuring individuals, businesses, or assets.
 They assess factors like health, age, occupation, and property conditions to determine insurance premiums and coverage.
+Underwriters assess risk to determine eligibility and pricing for an insurance policy.

 You can also think about underwriting from the perspective of who is being evaluated: a business or a consumer.